A great light was gathering above his head,

 which was still awake.
 It never slept.

-The darkness is all-pervasive,
+Since the darkness is all-pervasive,

-so light can’t afford that luxury.
+light just can’t afford such indulgence.

 We can sleep, we can dream,